Utricularia bisquamata

 Utricularia bisquamata is a small annual carnivorous plant that belongs to the genus Utricularia.
 It is native to southern Africa, where it can be found in Angola, Lesotho, Madagascar, Namibia, and South Africa.
 U. bisquamata grows as a terrestrial plant in damp, sandy or peaty soils among mosses by streams or wet depressions at altitudes from near sea level to 1200 m in South Africa and up to 2250 m in Angola.
-It was originally described and published by Franz Paula von Schrank in 1824.
+It was originally described and published by Franz von Paula Schrank in 1824.

 Description

 Utricularia bisquamata is a small annual herb growing to a height of about 12 cm.
 It has a rosette of narrow leaves and wiry stems supporting racemes of flowers with two lips, white, pale violet or occasionally yellow.
 The upper lip is small with two or three lobes and the lower lip has two short lobes at the side and acentral lobe.
 The base of the lower lip has a patch of yellow which is variable in size.
 The traps, translucent, are developed in the roots.